voloviq/meta-yuzukilizard-v851s/README.md

 # meta-yuzukilizard-v851s

-## Instruction how to build an image for Yazuki  in Yocto
+## Instruction how to build an image for Yuzuki  in Yocto

 ### Products: